What is transient variable in Java

-In next section we will see complete example of serialization where we will first serialize an instance of Book class which implements Serializable and than de-serialize to see What is the value of transient variable after deserialization.
+In the next section, we will see a complete example of serialization where we will first serialize an instance of Book class which implements Serializable and then de-serialize to see what is the value of the transient variable after deserialization?

-How to use transient variable in Java - Serialization Example
+How to use a transient variable in Java - Serialization Example

 package test;